awebb8/readme-generator/examples/README-password-generator.md

   * [Questions](#Questions)

   ## Installation
-  Clone the respository using the link above to the GitHub repository
+  Clone the repository using the link above to the GitHub repository

   ## Usage
   View the HTML page in the browser or click on the link above to the deployed site.
 Click the "Generate Password" button to generate a password.